 Mindfulness-based couples counseling helps you and your partner examine your assumptions, improve communication, and learn how to recognize and respond to warning signs that you need to slow down and understand each other better.

-There are two types of relationship problems: Content and Process.
+Let’s look at two types of relationship problems: Content and Process.
 Content are the topics we argue about: Money, intimacy, and parenting are the top three.
-“Process” is HOW we go about resolving the content.
-The most common process conflict is when both people are correct from their own perspective.
+“Process” is how we go about resolving the content.
+In my experience, the most common process conflict is when both people are correct from their own perspective.
 Understanding where your partner is coming from does not mean that you agree with them, but it motivates them to understand your side in return.

 Depression can accurately be described as a nasty magnifying glass that magnifies the worst and minimizes the best.
 Those who have not dealt with it may have a tough time understanding it, thereby isolating loved ones with depression further.
 Imagine living in a thick fog where it is difficult to find the motivation to do the things would likely help or trying to run in molasses while struggling to breathe.